ourlifeloop/marketing/src/cms/training-faqs/does-it-cost-more-to-have-multiple-displays.md

 ---
-question: Does it cost more to have multiple displays?
+question: Does it cost more to have multiple Displays?
 answer: "- No, it does not cost more to have multiple displays. "
 isMobile: false
 topics: